 What Makes Sedative Hypnotics Addictive?

 Public health strategies for preventing inhalant addiction often focus on education and community outreach, particularly targeting young people in schools and community centers.
-These programs aim to raise awareness about the dangers of inhalant use and provide healthy alternatives for coping with stress and peer pressure.
+These programs aim to raise awareness about the dangers of inhalant addiction and provide healthy alternatives for coping with stress and peer pressure.
 In contrast, preventing steroid addiction involves targeting specific populations such as athletes and bodybuilders, providing education on the risks of steroid use, and promoting natural methods for enhancing performance and body image.
 Strategies for preventing sedative-hypnotic addiction include monitoring prescription practices, educating healthcare providers on the risks of dependency, and promoting alternative treatments for anxiety and insomnia.

 What Are The Different Slang Names For Sedative-Hypnotic?